luisCossio/AggressiveDataAugmentation/README.md

 ## Usage
-To generate a simple dataset from a existing one you can use the next command
+To generate a simple dataset from an existing one you can use the next command:
 ```sh
 python CopyPaste/copy_paste.py --path-dataset sample_data/images --path-annotations sample_data/labels.json --path-to-save new_images --ratio-dataset 1.0 --n-samples 1 3 --ext .jpg
 ```